ghgeist/texas_border_data_analysis/blog_post.md

 ![normalized_crime_trends](https://github.com/ghgeist/texas_border_data_analysis/assets/22363767/bf4b1ca3-07a6-45ad-a2c1-894582cf2027)

-From this graph, we can see that larency-theft and assault are the two most commonly record crimes.
+From this graph, we can see that larceny-theft and assault are the two most commonly record crimes.
 However, it seems that the border counties are rarely reporting human trafficking:
 | report_year   |   eligible_agencies |   Human Trafficking Commercial Sex Acts |   Human Trafficking Involuntary Servitude |
 |:--------------|--------------------:|----------------------------------------:|------------------------------------------:|
 | 2017          |                   7 |                                       0 |                                         0 |